hakimel/reveal.js/typeclasses.md

 ## Type Classes: The bad side
 - The solution is based on traits with generic types
-- Generics do not work well with type sub-typing
+- Generics do not work well with sub-typing
 - The key idea is to have an implementation of a concrete type